cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

    #. **Create a new suite.**

-      Create a ``flow.cylc`` file and paste the following basic suite into it:
+      Create a :cylc:conf:`flow.cylc` file and paste the following basic suite into it:

       .. code-block:: cylc